 This article is about Vic Sage, the first person to use the identity of the Question.
 For the second person to use the name Question, see Renee Montoya.
-For the current Question, see The Question.
+For the New 52 supernatural entity, see The Question.

 Vic Sage was created for Charlton Comics by Steve Ditko.
 He first appeared in the DC Universe in 1985, and the character was revamped for that universe by Dennis O'Neil and Denys Cowan in 1987.
 The character was significantly rebooted by Sean Ryan and Jeremy Roberts.

 Sage was originally created as a minor Charlton Comics hero.
 He was heavily influenced by his creator's objectivist views, similar to Ditko's other creation, Mr A, and espoused a firmly objective standard of ethics.
 In his first appearances, Sage had very little backstory, and was often ruthless in his treatment of criminals.

 "You need the danger, the excitement, the adrenaline surge, as an addict needs the needle.
 One day it will kill you, this need..." -- Aristotle Rodor.